armandmrg/nlp_skipgram/README.md

 ## The SkipGram Class

 Here is where most of the work has been done.
-This class allows to create a Skip-Gram instance.

 ### Function __init__
 The function **__init__** takes 5 parameters: